Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 Employment Data

 A strong increase in employment indicates that the country has a prosperous economy which can affect positively.
-While decreases are a sign of potential contraction, so the data could send the currency downward.
+The decrease in employment numbers is a sign of potential contraction which can send the currency downward.

 Economic data and the movement of currency will often depend on the circumstances that exist when the data is released.